MARafey/Fake-New-Detection-Models/README.md

-# Fake-New-Detection-Models
+# Fake New Detection Models

-A directory of Fake news Detection models and their codes
+This trained models for Fake news detection and their code that were utilized to train them.